Peter Tobin: Louise Kay investigation

-Tobin was linked to the disappearance of 18-year-old Louise Kay from Beachy Head in Eastbourne during 1988.
+Tobin was linked to the disappearance of eighteen-year-old Louise Kay from Beachy Head in Eastbourne in 1988.
 Kay was never seen again after telling a friend she was going to sleep in her car at Beachy Head after an evening with friends, something she had done previously.
 Neither Kay nor her gold Ford Fiesta car with a white door have ever been seen since.
-Operation Anagram established that Tobin was working in a hotel in Eastbourne at the time she disappeared, and learned that he was selling a small hand-painted car after she vanished.
-Tobin had history working with dealing cars for an auction company, and also had links to scrapyards.
+Operation Anagram established that Tobin was working in a hotel in Eastbourne at the time Kay disappeared, and learned that he was selling a small hand-painted car after she vanished.
+Tobin had a history dealing cars for an auction company, and also had links to scrapyards.
 It is thought Tobin could have re-painted Kay's car and then sold it on to hide his crime.
-Kay had met a mysterious 'Scottish man' shortly before she disappeared, and it was known that he had given her money for petrol for her car.
-Kay's case was featured on Crimewatch in 1994.
+Kay had met a mysterious 'Scottish man' shortly before she disappeared, and it was known that he had given Kay money for petrol for her car.
+Kay's case was featured on the BBC's Crimewatch in 1994.

 Swindle stated in 2018 that he believes that Tobin killed Kay.
-Detectives investigated whether Tobin was responsible but could never prove his involvement.
+Detectives investigated whether he was responsible but could never prove his involvement.
 At the time of the disappearance, Tobin owned the property 22 Windlesham Road in Brighton; the house and its garden have never been searched for remains.
-Operation Anagram ordered the search of two houses that Tobin had owned in Brighton in relation to the search for Kay, 67 Station Road in Portslade and 152-154 Marine Parade in Brighton, but did not search the Windlesham Road property.
+Operation Anagram ordered the search of two houses that Tobin had owned in Brighton in relation to the search for Kay but did not search the Windlesham Road property.
 Former police officer and investigator Mark Williams-Thomas stated in a documentary in 2018, part of his The Investigator: A British Crime Story series, that he believes the body of Kay is still buried in the garden of the property.